WSJHawkins/LBM-Opencl-sycl/README.md

 # LBM-Opencl-sycl
 Contains code to implement a d2q9-bgk lattice boltzmann scheme.
 Two versions are present to compare.
-One in OpenCl and one in Sycl
+One in OpenCl and one in Sycl.
+The traces from running these codes on an Intel NUC (Iris Pro 580) with the OpenCl Intercept Layer are also included.

 ## How to run
 After compiling using the given makefile run the code using the following command: